The Serenity Prayer: Original Version, Author, and Bible Truths

 "For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline." - 2 Timothy 1:7

-“Trust in the LORD with all your heart and lean not on your own understanding;
+“Trust in the LORD with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight. - Proverbs 3:5-6

-3. "and, the wisdom to know the difference."
+3. "and the wisdom to know the difference."

 Wisdom is a gift that God promises to give to those who ask for it!
 You can grow in wisdom each day and make better decisions as you spend time reading the Bible and communicating with God through prayer.
 God will tell you, through his Word or answers in prayer, when to accept things and when to take courage to change them.
+The Serenity prayer acknowledges that God is the ultimate source for wisdom.

 “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.” - James 1:5